grelleum/SteelConnection/docs/source/apiguide.rst

   the put method as ``sc.put('/network/' +  net_id)``.
 Note that the leading ``/`` in the resource is optional as the SteelConnection object will insert it if it is missing.

+Model Schema (Data Payload):
+''''''''''''''''''''''''''''

+Post (create) and Put (update) requests require additional data in the form of a payload.
+This gets sent to the server in the form of JSON data, however the SteelConnection object will accept either JSON data or a native Python dictionary (``isinstance(data, dict)``).
+The Riverbed documentation will specify the format of the data as a “Model Schema”.
+Not everything listed in the model schema is required.
+Generally, you can determine the minimum required data by checking the equivalent function in SteelConnect Manager web GUI.

+Retrieving Data:
+^^^^^^^^^^^^^^^^

+The SteelConnection methods leverage the popular requests package.
+Methods calls always return a native Python dictionary, or a list of dictionaries, depending on the API call.
+The ``requests.response`` object will be stored as an attribute of the object (``sc.response``) so the latest response is always easily accessible.
+By providing the full ``requests.response`` object you are free to check status and see all headers.

+| For example, the ‘get orgs’ request should always provide a list of
+  orgs within the realm, so we can directly assign the result as a native Python list.
+| ``list_of_all_orgs = sc.get('orgs')``

+Here are the rules to determine what gets returned by an API request:
+- If response.json() is True and the ‘items’ key exists, then return a python list of response.json()[‘items’].
+- If response.json() is True and the ‘items’ key *does not* exist, then return a python dictionary.
+- If response.json() is False, return an empty python dictionary.